Constellation Brands: Breweries

+A third Brewery in Mexicali Baja California was never finished due to environmental issues.
+Instead, Constellation is building its third brewery in Veracruz, Mexico.

 History

 Early days

 The company was established in 1945 by Marvin Sands in the Finger Lakes region of New York as Canandaigua Industries, selling bulk wine to bottlers in the eastern United States.
 In its first year, the company sold approximately 200,000 gallons of wine and had gross sales of $150,000.
 The company was incorporated as Canandaigua Wine Company, Inc. in 1972 and went public in 1973.
 Marvin's son Richard Sands became president in 1993 and CEO in 1996.
 In 1999, Marvin Sands died following a brief illness.

 In 1987, the company purchased the Manischewitz winery in Canandaigua, New York, and continues to license the Manischewitz name from R.A.B.
 Foods.
-In 1998 it acquired Matthew Clark in the United Kingdom, and after selling off its cider business, the Gaymer Cider Company, sold half of the business to Punch Taverns.

 Expansion

 In 2000, the company changed its name to Constellation Brands, Inc. to reflect the scope of the company and its range of brands.
 In 2007, Rob Sands was named president and CEO.
 During the 2000s, there were multiple acquisitions, with some divestments later in the decade.
 Acquisitions included BRL Hardy (Australia) and Nobilo (New Zealand) in 2003; Robert Mondavi Corp. for $1 billion in 2004; Vincor International, Canada's largest wine company, for $1.44 billion in 2006; Spirits Marque One (owner of Svedka Vodka) in 2007; and Beam Wines Estates, the wine operations of Fortune Brands (which included several major brands such as Clos du Bois) for $885 million in 2008.
 The company later moved to a more premium wine portfolio, divesting Almaden Vineyards, Inglenook Winery, and the Paul Masson winery in Madera, California, in 2008, and its value spirits portfolio to the Sazerac Company in 2009.
 They sold 30 low-cost wine labels in January 2021 to E. & J. Gallo for $810 million including Clos du Bois.

-In 2013, Constellation acquired Grupo Modelo's US beer business from Anheuser-Busch InBev.
-The transaction included full ownership of Crown Imports LLC which provided Constellation with complete, independent control of all aspects of the US commercial business; a brewery in Mexico; exclusive perpetual brand license in the US to import, market and sell Corona and the Modelo brands and the freedom to develop brand extensions and innovations for the US market.
-Constellation had formerly imported Corona and other Modelo brands to the United States and acquired the US rights to those brands as a part of an anti-trust settlement permitting Modelo's acquisition by Anheuser-Busch InBev.
-It now produces its own versions of those products for the US, with Modelo serving all other countries.
+In 2013, Constellation acquired Grupo Modelo's US beer business from Anheuser-Busch InBev, who were required to divest the business as a part of an anti-trust settlement permitting Anheuser-Busch InBev to acquire Grupo Modelo.
+Constellation had formerly imported Corona and other Modelo brands to the United States.
+The transaction included full ownership of Crown Imports LLC, which provided Constellation with complete, independent control of all aspects of the US commercial business; a brewery in Mexico; an exclusive perpetual brand license in the US to import, market and sell Corona and the Modelo brands and the freedom to develop brand extensions and innovations for the US market.
+It now manufactures these products in Mexico for the US market, with Grupo Modelo serving all other countries.
 In 2014, Constellation finalized a joint venture with Owens-Illinois and completed the acquisition of Anheuser-Busch InBev's glass production plant, located adjacent to the company's brewery in Nava, Mexico.